 The reality of the mind-body connection means that you have the ability to change your emotional state by changing your body language.
 When times are difficult, there are a number of useful body language tools that you can consciously use to feel happier and more confident.
-Adopting a high-power pose before stressful events, like job interviews, will give you higher levels of testosterone, which are related to confidence and comfortability.
+Adopting a high-power pose before stressful events, like job interviews, will give you higher levels of testosterone, which are related to confidence and comfort.
 The simple act of smiling produces positive neurological changes in our brains.
 Whenever you are faced with a difficult situation, or just feel down, remember that you can change your emotional state by changing your body language.

-The Connection Between our Minds and Bodies
+The Connection Between Our Minds and Bodies:

 Many of the practices that have been developed to aid our mind-body relationship, such as meditation, center around calming the mind.
-There is also great emphasis put on diet, exercise, and sleep routines, as these will assure that our minds function at the highest possible levels.
+There is also a great emphasis put on a diet, exercise, and sleep routines, as these will assure that our minds function at the highest possible levels.
 While it is obviously important to maintain healthy physical routines and keep our mental stresses to a minimum, there are still some unavoidable situations that cause us to react with fear, negativity, and avoidance.